itseez3d/metaperson/docs/business-integration/js_api.md

 * `eventName` - should be set to `set_export_parameters`.
 This tells MetaPerson Creator which request you're making.
 * `format` - this parameter specifies the format of the exported file.
 Supported formats are `gltf`, `glb`, and `fbx`.
-* `lod` - this parameter specifies the level of detail (LOD) for the exported file.
-The higher the LOD, the more detailed the exported file will be.
+* `lod` - this parameter specifies the level of detail (LOD) for the exported mesh.
+The higher the LOD index, the less detailed the exported mesh is.
 Supported LODs are: `1` and `2`.
 * `textureProfile` - this parameter specifies the texture profile for the exported file.
 This determines the quality of the textures used in the exported file.
 Supported texture profiles are:
   * `4K.png`, `2K.png`, `1K.png`
   * `4K.jpg`, `2K.jpg`, `1K.jpg`